The Bahá’í Gardens are located in Haifa town on the Mediterranean shoreline. We visited this beautiful place during our trip to Israel.

 The Shrine’s dome is covered with some 12,000 glazed ceramic tiles that have a very thin layer of gold leaf.
 And this shiny golden dome with colorful upper and lower gardens gives a postcard look of the entire complex!

-Close to the central part, there is Universal House of Justice, a dome-like neoclassical structure with the Corinthian columns, and the Archives Building, which looks like a Parthenon.
+Close to the central part, there is the Universal House of Justice, a dome-like neoclassical structure with the Corinthian columns, and the Archives Building, which looks like a Parthenon.
 But these administrative buildings are not open to tourists.

 The Bahá’í Faith